-The first dikes were breached between 4:00 and 6:00 am on Sunday morning by the storm surge.
-In a short amount of time, 165.000 hectares of land was covered by seawater.
+The first dikes were breached between 4 AM and 6 AM on Sunday, February 1, by the storm surge.
+In a short amount of time, 165,000 hectares of land were covered by seawater.

-Roads were destroyed and telephone lines were down.
-In many regions, the only transportation was by boat.
-Cattle died in droves, crops failed, buildings were completely ruined.
+Roads were destroyed, and telephone lines were down.
+In many regions, the only transportation possible was by boat.
+Cattle died in droves, crops failed, and thousands of homes became uninhabitable.

-The Netherlands was not the only country who felt the devastating effect of the 1953 flood Watersnoodramp.
-Countries like England, Belgium and Germany were also badly hit.
+The Netherlands was not the only country that felt the devastating effects of the 1953 flood.
+Countries like England, Belgium, and Germany were also badly hit.

 The Delta Works

-After the disastrous results of the Watersnoodramp, it was unanimously agreed that protective measures be taken not just in the Netherlands, but in Europe.
+After the disastrous results of the Watersnoodramp, it was unanimously agreed that protective measures be taken not just in the Netherlands, but in all of Europe.
 The iconic Thames barrier in Britain is one of the results.

-Work is still being done to handle flooding.
-In September 2008, reports showed that the Netherlands would need a massive new building program to strengthen the country’s water defenses against the effects of global warming.
+The Delta Works is a working process to handle flooding.
+In September 2008, reports showed that the Netherlands would need a massive new building program to strengthen the country’s water defences against the effects of global warming.

 The plans included drawing up worst-case scenarios for evacuations, and estimated costs at €100 billion.
 Yikes!